sindresorhus/p-memoize/readme.md

 ### pMemoizeDecorator(options)

-Returns a [decorator](https://github.com/tc39/proposal-decorators) to memoize class methods or static class methods.
+Returns a decorator to memoize class methods (instance and static).

 Notes:

-- Only class methods and getters/setters can be memoized, not regular functions (they aren't part of the proposal);
+- Only class methods are supported; regular functions are not part of the decorators proposals.
+- Requires the new ECMAScript decorators (TypeScript 5.0+).
+Legacy `experimentalDecorators` are not supported.
-- Only [TypeScript’s decorators](https://www.typescriptlang.org/docs/handbook/decorators.html#parameter-decorators) are supported, not [Babel’s](https://babeljs.io/docs/en/babel-plugin-proposal-decorators), which use a different version of the proposal;
+- Babel’s legacy decorators are not supported as they implement a different proposal variant.
-- Being an experimental feature, they need to be enabled with `--experimentalDecorators`; follow TypeScript’s docs.
+- Private methods are not supported.

 #### options